tuyishimejohnson/agura-initiative/README.md

 ## Feedback and Support

 We value your feedback!
-If you have any questions or suggestions or encounter any issues while using our platform, please don't hesitate to contact us at [I will have the platform's contact page.]
+If you have any questions or suggestions or encounter any issues while using our platform, please don't hesitate to contact us at +250789612125